 Indiana has implemented federal voter accessibility laws and included them in state statute to make them applicable to all elections conducted in the state.
+The implementation of these laws includes ensuring there are an adequate number of voting machines that are placed fairly across polling locations.
 (Indiana Code 3-11-8-1.2; 3-11-8-3.1; 3-11-8-3.4; 3-11-8-6)